brainlife/app-tractseg/README.md

 Optional inputs:
 - T1w images (registered to the dwi), required for cst_msmt_5tt option.
-- tensor image (registered to the dwi), required to run Tractometry on either FA, MD, RD, or AD instead that on the peak length (default).
+- (work in progress) tensor image (registered to the dwi), required to run Tractometry on either FA, MD, RD, or AD instead that on the peak length (default).

 Output: \
 The segmented white matter tracts.